jeffbski/redux-logic/docs/api.md

    object to perform isolated testing.
 Use the validate, transform, and process properties of the returned logic object */ const fooLogic = createLogic({
+  // optional name - used in monitor$ and error messages, the default name assigned is L(TYPE)-N where TYPE is the action type(s) and N is the index in the logic array

   // filtering/canceling
   type: T, // required string, regex, array of str/regex, use '*' for all
   cancelType: CT, // string, regex, array of strings or regexes